 If you want to get an overview for yourself, the Overview at DEGIRO * further.
 DEGIRO's terms and conditions apply to the €1 ETFs.
 Also exciting is the Comparative calculationwhich was set up with other brokers.
 The chart shows you an overview of the differences between the various brokers.

 You want to work in Foreign currencies invest?
 In Switzerland, most providers quickly collect 1% and more for the Currency exchange.
-Not with Degiro, here a so-called FX trade costs only 0.25%.
+Not at DEGIRO, where a so-called FX trade costs only 0.25%.

 User friendliness for non-traders